top of page

 We've all been driven to madness by one form of scammy telemarketer or another for years now.
 Seems like there's nothing we can do to avoid them.

-For your mobile phone, there are apps that can warn you by showing "possible telemarketer" when your phone rings.
+For your mobile phone, there are apps that can warn you by showing "possible telemarketer" or something when your phone rings.
 I've always laughed at that.
 Why show that warning at all?
 Who among us will think "Hmmm...
 The phone says it might be a telemarketer.
 But hey, I'll answer anyway!"
 Um...
 No.

 The FCC's Do Not Call list is a joke.
 I'm enrolled but it hasn't appeared to slow down the deluge of junk calls I get.
 The phone companies, wireless carriers, and congress obviously don't care or else they'd have done something long ago. e.g. Congress could pass legislation that mandated effective call blockers which would win widespread accolades.
 But they don't.